sd17fall/softdes.web/notes/genefinder-solutions.md

 ## `rest_of_ORF`

-I've added some examples that test smaller sequences.
-If there's a bug that shows up with these simpler tests, it will be easier to debug.
+I've added some examples, that test smaller sequences, to the starter code for `rest_of_ORF`.
+If there's a bug that shows up with these simpler tests, it will be easier to spot and debug, then looking at the original test.

 ```python